 I see myself as a manager of surprise.
 Good or bad, I count and report the financial ripples, giving decision makers the information they need to chart their courses accordingly.

-When I have free time, I can be found golfing, attending sporting events with my family, or gathering with friends and family.
+When I have free time, I enjoy golfing, attending sporting events with my family, or gathering with friends and family.

-Lloyd Howell Jr. is an executive vice president and the firm's chief financial officer and treasurer.
+Lloyd Howell Jr. is the firm's chief financial officer and treasurer.
 He is responsible for the firm’s financial statements, capital structure, and related financial operations.
-He previously served as the firm's Civil and Commercial Group leader.
+He previously led the firm's Civil and Commercial business.